rocketwhale/Blissbook-Full-Stack-Software-Engineer/README.md

 ## The Challenge

 Complete as many of these tasks as you can within 1-2 hours.
-It's okay if you don't complete them all!
-When you're done, please submit a Pull Request containing:
+It is okay if you don't complete them all!
+A couple of notes:

-  - A description of what you changed and *why*. *High Priority*
-  - How long you spent on the project. *High Priority*
-  - A suggestion for how to improve this codebase and/or challenge. *Medium Priority*
+  - Some of the tasks are more important than others, so I've given each task a priority: low, medium, high.

-NOTE: You can import any libraries you want, but you must use React, GraphQL, TypeScript and TailwindCSS.
+  - You can import any libraries you want, but you must use React, GraphQL, TypeScript and TailwindCSS.

 ### Problem Solving